 We are so proud of you Kelsey.
 We've been friends with your parents for years and have watched you grow into a wonderful smart young lady.
 Juggling accelerated classes and cheer classes just proves that hard work pays off.
 I know you will do great at try-outs.
 And I know you will do great things at Kentucky!
-Good luck and Congrats on all your accomplishments.about 5 years ago
+Good luck and Congrats on all your accomplishments.over 5 years ago